Applegit History, Family Crest & Coats of Arms

 Early History of the Applegit family

-Another 241 words (17 lines of text) covering the years 1190, 1340 and 1284 are included under the topic Early Applegit History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Applegit research.
+Another 121 words (9 lines of text) covering the years 1190, 1340 and 1284 are included under the topic Early Applegit History in all our PDF Extended History products and printed products wherever possible.

 Applegit Spelling Variations